openwfm/wrf-sfire-docs/docs/facilities.md

 *   Network of workstations and servers, connected by 1Gbs Ethernet, with 10Gbs uplink to the campus backbone.

 ### Software
-*   The network uses a common SLURM batch scheduler, integrated with clusters from other department in the College of Liberal Arts and Sciences (chemistry, biology).
+*   The clusters use a common SLURM batch scheduler.
-*   Installed software on the computing network includes MATLAB, R, and GNU compilers.
-Additional software can be installed on request.
+*   Installed software on the clusters network includes MATLAB, R, and GNU compilers.
+Additional software is installed on request on Alderaan or in Singularity containers for use anywhere.
 *   A large collection of software is available to CU Denver students and faculty through the Office of Information for free or at reduced costs, including a MATLAB site license.

 ### Personnel Resources

 * The system administration is done by the CCM Director Jan Mandel, backed by the College of Liberal Arts and Sciences IT, and assisted by student staff.
+Search for a college HPC professional administrator is in progress.

 ### Other Resources